KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 **Operating system:** 64-bit Windows 7 or newer, Apple macOS 10.14 or newer, 64-bit Linux.
 Details see below.

 **CPU:** x86 Intel or AMD; at least one 2 GHz core for SD-Video, 4 cores for HD-Video, and 8 cores for 4K-Video.
-Details se below.
+Details see below.

 **GPU:** OpenGL 2.0 that works correctly and is compatible.
 On Windows, you can also use a card with good, compatible DirectX 9 or 11 drivers.